 Lucma Lodge (B,L,D)

 The final day of our trek kicks off early with a hearty breakfast.
 The trail winds uphill toward Llactapata Pass at 8,974 feet, where we’ll catch our first glimpse of Machu Picchu far in the distance.
 Explore the ruins of Llactapata, a sacred site for the Inca that has been recently restored.
 Like Machu Picchu, the ruins here were rediscovered by explorer Hiram Bingham in 1911.
 National Geographic funded his subsequent excavation.
 After lunch at an observation point overlooking Machu Picchu, follow the path down to the Urubamba River, hiking through thick bamboo stands, orchards, and coffee plantations.
-A short, scenic train ride brings us to Aguas Calientes, the gateway to Machu Picchu.
-(7 miles hiking; 5-6 hours)
+A short, scenic train ride brings us to Aguas Calientes, the gateway to Machu Picchu and our hotel, Inkaterra Machu Picchu Pueblo Hotel, a National Geographic Unique Lodge of the World.
+(7 miles hiking, 5-6 hours)

 GROUP SIZE: 10–12